A method for generating realistic correlation matrices: Applications

 \subsection{Heritability}

 Heritability is the proportion of variability in a phenotypic characteristic which is due to genetic differences.
-The understanding and estimation of heritability is of great importance in directing future studies as well as understanding the architecture of human genetic diseases such as type-1 and type-2 diabetes, Crohn's disease, schizophrenia, and bipolar disorder.
-The study of heritability in human disease presents the so-called ``mystery" of the missing heritability \citep{Maher08}: a considerable gap between the estimated heritability as obtained from family studies and the estimated heritability as obtained from genetic studies (known as genome-wide association studies, or GWASs) with the latter estimate of heritability being considerably smaller than the former for a wide range of phenotypes.
+The understanding and estimation of heritability is of great importance in directing future studies as well as understanding the architecture of human genetic diseases such as type-1 and type-2 diabetes, Crohn's disease, schizophrenia and bipolar disorder.
+The study of heritability in human disease presents the so-called ``mystery'' of the missing heritability [\citet{Maher08}]: a considerable gap between the estimated heritability as obtained from family studies and the estimated heritability as obtained from genetic studies (known as genome-wide association studies, or GWASs), with the latter estimate of heritability being considerably smaller than the former for a wide range of phenotypes.

 Recently, a novel method for estimation of heritability from the genotypes of unrelated individuals was introduced by \citet{Yang10}.
-The method was first applied for random samples from a population \citep{Yang10} and later adapted for the more relevant scenario of case-control studies \citep{Lee11}.
-These works presented genome-based estimates of heritability that were considerably higher than previous estimates, thus bridging, at least in part, the gap between family based and genome based estimates of heritability.
-As expected, these works attracted attention and are the focus of recent research and debate (see for example \citet{golan11,Lee12}).
+The method was first applied for random samples from a population [\citet {Yang10}] and later adapted for the more relevant scenario of case-control studies [\citet{Lee11}].
+These works presented genome-based estimates of heritability that were considerably higher than previous estimates, thus bridging, at least in part, the gap between family-based and genome-based estimates of heritability.
+As expected, these works attracted attention and are the focus of recent research and debate [see, e.g., \citet{golan11}, \citet{Lee12}].

-The central idea behind these methods is to estimate a population-wise correlation structure from the genotypes of individuals, and use this estimated structure in a Restricted Maximum Likelihood (REML) estimation of the heritability.
+The central idea behind these methods is to estimate a population-wise correlation structure from the genotypes of individuals and use this estimated structure in a Restricted Maximum Likelihood (REML) estimation of the heritability.
 However, the REML estimation does not account for the fact that the correlation structure is estimated rather than known.
 Moreover, the simulations in \citet{Lee11} use a known correlation structure to demonstrate the validity of the method, which in turn uses an estimated correlation structure.
 Such simulations might produce an overly optimistic evaluation of the method used to estimate heritability in terms of both bias and variance.